|

 Apparently Admiral Weisner gave VADM Greer

-a thumbs up on me and I was slated to be
+a thumbs up on me and I was moved from my

 VADM Greer's Aide and Flag Lieutenant.